AnkitJha13/Home-hub/README.md

 # 🚀 Home Hub

-**Home Hub W** is a full-stack booking management system designed to offer a seamless and intuitive experience for managing bookings.
+**Home Hub** is a full-stack booking management system designed to offer a seamless and intuitive experience for managing bookings.
 It supports essential CRUD operations, advanced search and filter capabilities, secure authentication, and cloud-based image storage — all within a responsive user interface.

 🔗 **Live Website:** [Home Hub](https://hubb-home.vercel.app/)